Tiled Diffusion: Related Work

 \subsection{Automated Tiling with Generative Models}

-Recent approaches have attempted to leverage generative models for automated tiling, but none have achieved the flexibility and range of tiling scenarios that our method supports.
-ControlMat \cite{controlmat} and TexTile \cite{Rodriguez-Pardo_2024_CVPR} focus on self-tiling \emph{texture} generation.
-(Textures are images with repetitive details or patterns with no high-level structure.)
-While these methods show promise in their specific domain, they cannot synthesize more general, non-texture, results.
-Additionally, they are limited to self-tiling scenarios.
+Seamless Tile Inpainting (STI) \cite{brick2face_seamless_tile} uses inpainting diffusion models to create seamless connections between swapped image quarters for self-tiling, or adjacent images for one-to-one connections.
+Asymmetric Tiling (AT) \cite{tjm35_asymmetric_tiling} modifies the Stable Diffusion architecture by replacing standard padding with circular padding, producing inherently tileable images but restricted to self-tiling scenarios with no rotations.

-Concurrent with our work, Content-aware Tile Generation~\cite{Sartor:2024:CAT} extends self-tiling to many-to-many tiling (Wang tiles) but remains constrained to texture synthesis and uses a multi-stage process with separate inpainting steps.
-Similarly, Seamless Tile Inpainting (STI) \cite{brick2face_seamless_tile} uses inpainting diffusion models to create seamless connections between swapped image quarters for self-tiling, or adjacent images for one-to-one connections.
-These methods may suffer from inconsistencies because inpainting is a post processing-step, which cannot influence the initial generation of the images to make them fit together semantically.
 In contrast, our approach works directly on the latent representations during image generation.
 By creating all the different tiles simultaneously, we can share the necessary tiling information between the images being generated.
 This process makes our results inherently tileable across various domains, reducing inconsistencies and ensuring seamless connections.
-Asymmetric Tiling (AT) \cite{tjm35_asymmetric_tiling} modifies the Stable Diffusion architecture by replacing standard padding with circular padding in the Text encoder, UNet and VAE.
-This integration of tiling awareness into the diffusion process produces inherently tileable images.
-However, it is restricted to self-tiling scenarios with no rotations.

 We compare our method to STI and AT in Section \ref{sec:evaluation} as they are the most closely related methods to our work.
 We demonstrate that our approach offers greater flexibility in handling diverse tiling constraints across multiple images.
 Importantly, our method is unique in its ability to support complex many-to-many tiling scenarios outside the scope of texture synthesis, offering a significant advancement in the field of automated tileable image generation.